viebel/blog.klipse.tech/_posts/2021-08-24-data-validation-with-json-schema.md

 ### Cost #1: Loose connection between data and its schema

 By definition, when we separate between data schema and data representation, the connection between data and its schema is **looser** that when we represent data with classes.
-Moreover, the schema definition language (e.g. JSON schema) is not part of the programming language.
+Moreover, the schema definition language (e.g. JSON Schema) is not part of the programming language.
 It is up to the developer to decide where data validation is **necessary** and where it is **superfluous**.

 As the idiom says, with great **power** comes great **responsibility**.

 ### Cost #2: Light performance hit

-As we mentioned earlier, there exist implementations of JSON schema validation in most programming languages.
+As we mentioned earlier, there exist implementations of JSON Schema validation in most programming languages.
 When data validation occurs at **run time** it takes some time to run the data validation while in Object-Oriented programming, data validation occurs usually at **compile time**.

 This drawback is **mitigated** by the fact that even in Object-Oriented programming some parts of the data validation occur at run time.
 For instance, the conversion of a request JSON payload into an object occurs at run time.
 Moreover, in Data-Oriented Programming, it is quite common to have some data validation parts enabled only during **development** and to disable them when the system runs in **production**.